This page describes the characters with lines in our movie and whether or not they appear in the Bible.

 1 Dialogue

-In the movie this is one of the foot soldiers who participates in the attack on Jerusalem by pushing the gate open after their fellow soldiers raise the bar inside.
+Is one of the foot soldiers who participate in the attack on Jerusalem by pushing the gate open after their fellow soldiers raise the bar inside

 ISRAELITE PALACE GUARD 1